Are Massage Guns Safe To Use On Skin?

 The good news is that there are usually pretty simple explanations as to why these skin conditions occur after using a massage gun.

-Here are some of the most common we associated with massage gun use:
+Here are some of the most common we find occur after using a massage gun:

 • Hives